yfree/amazon-product-request-php-class/README.md

 ```

 ### Adding an operation
 All that is required is the addition of the new operation method.
-It must set the Operation parameter and any argument specific to the operation, appending these with the other parameters that have been set in the member variable **params** into a new parameter array.
+It must set the Operation parameter and, if necessary, a parameter specific to the operation (such as 'keywords' for itemSearch).
+You must append these new parameters with the other parameters that have been set in the member variable **params** into a new parameter array.
 Error checking specific to the operation should also be done within this method.

 Example: